joel74/home/tmux/README.markdown

-tmux config for local and remote sessions.
+* tmux config for local and remote sessions.
-[https://github.com/jachymko/home/blob/master/zlogin] determines which config will be used.
+* [https://github.com/jachymko/home/blob/master/zlogin] determines which config will be used.
+* assumes utf-8, 256-color capable term

 ### Prerequisities
 * zsh must be installed